 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Laboratory: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - In order to participate in this course students must complete a compulsory safety induction.
+- Lecture: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - In order to participate in this course students must complete a compulsory safety induction.

-Face to Face Off Campus 72 hour(s) per Term
+Face to Face Off Campus 72 hour(s) per Term Full Term

 The field study will take place at Hideaway Island, Vanuatu in December after the semester.

-Face to Face On Campus 28 hour(s) per Term
+Face to Face On Campus 48 hour(s) per Term Full Term

 Face to Face On Campus 7 hour(s) per Week for 1 Weeks

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.